mctools/simplebuild/doc/source/packages.rst

 ===========================

 The name of the package is given by the name of the directory in which it is located, and at the very least it must contain one file called ``pkg.info``, which in the first line contains information about which optional externals (ROOT, Geant4, Fortran, ...) the package needs and which other packages it depends on, if any.
-The latter is important for proper build order and link-time dependencies, so if for example PkgA depends on PkgB, then binaries and libraries in PkgA will be linked against the library (if any) from PkgB, and any public header files of PkgB will be available for inclusion in files in PkgA.
+The latter is important for proper build order and link-time dependencies, so if for example ``PkgA`` depends on ``PkgB``, then binaries and libraries in ``PkgA`` will be linked against the library (if any) from ``PkgB``, and any public header files of ``PkgB`` will be available for inclusion in files in ``PkgA``.
 The following lines of the ``pkg.info`` file can (should) provide brief description of the purpose of the package and information about who is the principal contact person for the package.

 In the simplest case where a package does not depend on other packages, the